Initial data rigidity results: The Weakly Outermost Condition

-We use the preceding lemma in conjunction with Corollary \ref{cor.outermost} and Theorem \ref{thm:existenceoutermostMOTS} to verify the weakly outermost condition from seemingly weaker assumptions.
+We combine the previous lemma with Corollary~\ref{cor.outermost} and Theorem~\ref{thm:existenceoutermostMOTS} to show that the weakly outermost condition follows from seemingly weaker assumptions.

-\begin{lemma} Let $(M,g,K)$ be an $n$-dimensional compact-with-boundary initial data set, $3 \le n \le 7$.
-Suppose that $(M,g,K)$ satisfies the DEC, $\mu_K\ge|J_K|$, and that the boundary $\p M$ can be expressed as a disjoint union of hypersurfaces, $\p M=\Sigma_0\cup S$, such that the following conditions hold: \begin{enumerate} \item $\theta_K^+\le0$ along $\Sigma_0$ with respect to the unit normal that points into $M$, \item $\theta_K^+\ge0$ along $S$ with respect to the unit normal that points out of $M$, \item $M$ satisfies the homotopy condition with respect to $\Sigma_0$, and \item $\Sigma_0$ satisfies the cohomology condition. \end{enumerate} Then $\Sigma_0$ is a weakly outermost MOTS in $(M,g,K)$. \end{lemma}
+\begin{lemma} Let $(M,g,K)$ be an $n$-dimensional, $3 \le n \le 7$, compact-with-boundary initial data set.
+Suppose that $(M,g,K)$ satisfies the DEC, $\mu \ge|J|$.
+Suppose also that the boundary can be expressed as a disjoint union $\partial M = \Sigma_0 \cup S$ of non-empty unions of components such that the following conditions hold: \begin{enumerate} \item $\theta^+\le0$ on $\Sigma_0$ with respect to the normal that points into $M$. \item $\theta^+\ge0$ on $S$ with respect to the normal that points out of $M$. \item $M$ satisfies the homotopy condition with respect to $\Sigma_0$. \item $\Sigma_0$ satisfies the cohomology condition. \end{enumerate} Then $\Sigma_0$ is a weakly outermost MOTS in $(M,g,K)$. \end{lemma}

-\begin{proof} First, we show that $\Sigma_0$ is a MOTS.
-Suppose, by contradiction, that $\theta_K^+$ does not vanish identically on $\Sigma_0$.
-It follows from \cite[Lemma 5.2]{AnderssonMetzger2009} that there is a hypersurface $\Sigma$ obtained as a small perturbation of $\Sigma_0$ into $M$ such that $\theta_K^+<0$ along $\Sigma$ with respect to the unit normal pointing away from $\Sigma_0$.
+In the proof of this result below, we compute expansion scalars with respect to different spacetime second fundamental forms.
+For clarity, we indicate by a subscript which spacetime second fundamental form is used in the computation.